-Tuition and examination fees in respect of Cadets/Officers attending 3rd Level Institution will be met from public funds.
+Tuition and examination fees in respect of Cadets/Officers attending 3rd Level Institutions will be met from public funds.
 Textbooks, instruments etc., will be made available without charge but will remain the property of the Minister for Defence.
 During attendance at college, Cadets/Officers will normally be accommodated in Military Barracks and will be in receipt of normal pay and allowances.

-Prior to commencing flight training, individuals are required to complete a written undertaking, that in the event of their resignation or voluntary retirement from the Permanent Defence Force, before the expiration of the time specified by the Minister (twelve years from the successful completion of the Wings Course), they will refund the amount set by the Minister in respect of the cost of flying training.
-This amount includes the total pay and allowances paid while undergoing pilot training, costs of tuition and training, costs of the use of aircraft and equipment during training and all other charges arising from training as an aircraft pilot1.
+Air Traffic Controller Cadets are required to complete a written undertaking, that in the event of their resignation or voluntary retirement from the Permanent Defence Forces, before the expiration of the time specified by the Minister (four years), they will refund the amount set by the Minister in respect of the cost of training.
+This amount includes the total pay and allowances paid while undergoing air traffic control training, costs of tuition and training, costs of the use of equipment during training and all other charges arising from training as an air traffic controller.